 Septum Piercing Bleeding

-Septum piercing is big news and currently the most on-trend piercing around.
+Septum piercings are big news and currently the most on-trend piercings around.
 The piercing itself actually goes through the nasal septum, which is the skin between the nostrils.

-As with all piercings, there will be an element of pain.
-You are getting a needle inserted into your skin so a little discomfort or pain is expected.
-It may make your eyes water or you feel like you’re going to sneeze.
-Don’t sneeze whatever you do as this could be painful and could rip the skin.
+As with all piercings, there will be an element of pain and bleeding.
+You are having a needle inserted into your skin so a little discomfort or pain is expected.
+It may make your eyes water and make you feel like you’re going to sneeze.

-Getting your septum pierced involves inserting a needle into your skin so you should expect some bleeding.
+Getting your septum pierced involves inserting a needle through your skin so you should expect some bleeding.
 There are plenty of blood vessels around the septum area so this is normal and to be expected.
-The piercing is in the fleshy bit of skin at the front of your nose, not the actual cartilage so the bleeding shouldn’t be too bad.
+The piercing is performed on the fleshy part of the skin at the front of the nose and not the actual cartilage separating the two nostrils, so the bleeding shouldn’t be too bad.

-The aftercare of your piercing is important and this will help it to heal quickly.
-It should be kept clean at all times, and you should be careful to not touch the piercing too often or with dirty hands.
+Your piercing aftercare regime is important and this will help the new wound to heal quickly. the area should be kept clean at all times and you should be careful to not touch the piercing too often or with dirty hands.

 Septum Piercing Bleeding

 As with all nose piercings, you should definitely expect some blood during or shortly after the procedure.
-The actual piercing is done through the fleshy skin, which some call the ‘sweet spot’ rather than the cartilage so the pain and bleeding shouldn’t be too bad.
+The actual piercing is done through fleshy skin, which some call the ‘sweet spot’ and the pain nor the bleeding should be anything too excessive.

 Why Is It Bleeding?

 You may see some blood for the first few days, this is normal and should stop.
 You should be careful to not touch the piercing or blow your nose as it’s healing.
-This will irritate the piercing and may cause an infection.
+This will irritate the piercing and may cause a reopening of the wound.

 How Long Will It Take To Heal?

-You may feel that your septum piercing is healed at around six weeks.
-However, the healing period continues for up to six months and you still need to look after it during this period.
+You may feel as though your septum piercing has healed by the six-week mark.
+However, the healing period deeper within the wound continues for up to six months and you still need to look after it during this whole period.

-The original ring should not be taken out or changed for the first six to eight weeks.
+The original jewelry should not be taken out or changed for the first six to eight weeks.
 This will allow the skin to heal without any disruption.

-Good aftercare is the key to your skin healing.
-You should be cleaning the area around your piercing regularly with a saline solution of warm water with a little salt added.
+Good aftercare is the key to healing your new septum piercing.
+You should be cleaning the area regularly with a saline solution made of warm water and salt.
 This can be applied with a cotton swab to avoid touching the area.